h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###Defining a PCA Model

-- **Destination\_key**: (Optional) Enter a custom name for the model to use as a reference.
+- **Model_id**: (Optional) Enter a custom name for the model to use as a reference.
 By default, H2O automatically generates a destination key.

 - **Training_frame**: (Required) Select the dataset used to build the model.
 **NOTE**: If you click the **Build a model** button from the `Parse` cell, the training frame is entered automatically.

 - **Validation_frame**: (Optional) Select the dataset used to evaluate the accuracy of the model.

 - **Ignored_columns**: (Optional) Click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **Select All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **Deselect All** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

+- **Ignore\_const\_cols**: Check this checkbox to ignore constant training columns, since no information can be gained from them.
+This option is selected by default.

+- **PCA_method**: Select the algorithm to use for computing the principal components:
+	- *GramSVD*: Uses a distributed computation of the Gram matrix, followed by a local SVD using the JAMA package
+	- *Power*: Computes the SVD using the power iteration method
+	- *GLRM*: Fits a generalized low-rank model with L2 loss function and no regularization and solves for the SVD using local matrix algebra

+- **Use\_all\_factor\_levels**: Check this checkbox to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
+By default, the first factor level is skipped.
+For PCA models, this option ignores the first factor level of each categorical column when expanding into indicator columns.

+- **Loading_name**: (Applicable only if *Power* is selected for **PCA_method**) Specify a name for the frame to save left singular vectors from SVD.

 - **Score\_each\_iteration**: (Optional) Check this checkbox to score during each iteration of the model training.